 EMR vs EHR : What Are the Differences and Benefits?

-- It minimize the incorrect data in a patient’s medical record.
+- Incorrect data in a patient’s medical record is minimized.

 - Faster medical evaluation and treatment.